mattbierner/blog.mattbierner.com/_posts/2016-09-21-all-this-blood.md

 {% include image.html file="cardboard-top.jpg" %}

 Then there's the latency.
 The need for low latency in virtual reality is fairly well documented, and many of those learnings also apply to this setup.
-While 100ms lag is not terrible – and is, in some ways, not as bad as a 100ms delay in truly immersive VR – there is a slight mismatch between your senses and your vision.
+While 100ms lag is not terrible—and is, in some ways, not as bad as a 100ms delay in truly immersive VR—there is a slight mismatch between your senses and your vision.
 Everything just feels a little off.

 To improve latency, I also tried using the iPhone's forward facing camera directly.
 This is far easier to set up and works fairly well, although you do have to slice up the Cardboard a bit to expose the phone's camera.
 This pipeline also has well under a quarter of the latency.